surajuniverse/JSrevision/README.md

 # JSrevision
-All esensial javascript for having good foundation for React
+All esencial javascript for having good foundation for React Author -Suraj verma